stuntguy3000/LIFX-LAN-SDK/README.md

 ----------------

 Meet my **LIFX LAN SDK**.
 This project aims at enabling Java developers to implement use the [LIFX LAN Protocol](https://lan.developer.lifx.com/docs/) to control LIFX devices.
+This SDK should still be functional in ~mid 2025.

 ## Methodology
 I've run into limitations with existing available Java LIFX LAN SDK's.
 So, the reasonable thing to do, was to write my own in a week.